OpenAI has 'full confidence' in CEO Sam Altman after investigation, reinstates him to board

 Nor was it about OpenAI’s finances or any statements made to investors, customers or business partners, Taylor said.

-Days after his surprise ouster, Altman and his supporters — with backing from most of OpenAI’s workforce and close business partner Microsoft — helped orchestrate a comeback that brought Altman and Brockman back to their executive roles and forced out board members McCauley, a Georgetown University researcher; Toner, a scientist at the RAND Corporation; and another co-founder, Ilya Sutskever.
-Sutskever kept his job as chief scientist and publicly expressed regret for his role in ousting Altman.
+Days after his surprise ouster, Altman and his supporters — with backing from most of OpenAI’s workforce and close business partner Microsoft — helped orchestrate a comeback that brought Altman and Brockman back to their executive roles and forced out board members Tasha McCauley, Helen Toner and another co-founder, Ilya Sutskever, though the latter kept his job as chief scientist and publicly expressed regret for his role in ousting Altman.

 “I think Ilya loves OpenAI,” Altman said Friday, saying he hopes they will keep working together but declining to answer a question about Sutskever’s current position at the company.